maheshbansod/bf-rust/README.md

-# BF interpreter
+# bf-rust

-A simple interpreter for the language brainfuck.
+A simple interpreter for the esoteric language [https://en.wikipedia.org/wiki/Brainfuck](Brainfuck).

 It also has a basic debugger if you run the program with `-d` as a command line argument.